 And child care, whether in-home or in a center, is an expensive business.

-“My wages [go back into the child care] to cover electricity, water, cleaning supplies, toilet papers, groceries, curriculum enhancements, trainings, licensing fees,” said Felt, who’s passed up three opportunities to open a child care center (as opposed to running her in-home business).
+“My wages [go back into the child care] to cover electricity, water, cleaning supplies, toilet paper, groceries, curriculum enhancements, trainings, licensing fees,” said Felt, who’s passed up three opportunities to open a child care center (as opposed to running her in-home business).
 Between overhead, furnishing and insurance, she knows she won’t have enough money left to pay staff a living wage.

 Felt said Nebraska providers who offer state-subsidized child care are in a particularly tough spot, since Nebraska offers limited compensation for providers when children are absent.
 If siblings have the flu for two weeks and can’t attend day care, for example, their provider can only bill up to five absent days per child each month, so they’re out one week’s wages.
 In April 2020, soon after COVID hit, the governor signed an executive order temporarily letting providers bill an unlimited number of absent days every month — but it’s since expired.